-For example, Slumber Yard member Kaite Kale is almost 100 lbs, and barely makes a dent in most beds, so she needs a super soft bed like Layla in order to lay on her side.
+For example, our smallest team member weighs around 100 lbs, and barely makes a dent in most beds, so she needs a super soft bed like Layla in order to lay on her side.
 Which then leads us to sleeper type.

 Your sleeper type will help you determine what firmness level you need from your bed.
 There are four different categories we address for sleeper type, which are back, stomach, side, or combination (switching between positions).
 Side sleepers need a softer, pressure relieving mattress to accommodate their hips and shoulders, instead of a firm surface that fights against them.

 We usually lump back sleepers and stomach sleepers together, as they both need the same firmer surface.
 Back and stomach sleepers need to keep their head, hips, and shoulders supported so that their spines stay in neutral alignment.
 A curving or arching spine can possibly lead to back issues or soreness.